coolrb/CMoC_project/README.md

 You should have a subdirectory "saved" in the project directory, which will store the models after they're trained.

 The subdirectory "old_version" contains our originally model, as we talk about in the paper.
+You can run it the same way you can run our main code.